We seek to encourage and empower entire families to better depend on God.

 The endorsed institutions of the UPCI include six Bible colleges, a Christian college, a graduate school, two training institutes, a children's home, a residency for troubled young men, a ministry to those addicted to alcohol and other drugs, an adoption agency with a home for unwed mothers, a chaplaincy for prisoners, a radio ministry, an agency for community educational services, and an international relief agency.

-Before coming to the World Evangelism Center, he pastored First United Pentecostal Church in Batesville, Mississippi, for twenty-one years.
+Before coming to the World Evangelism Center, Steve Cannon pastored First United Pentecostal Church in Batesville, Mississippi, for twenty-one years.
 Previous to pastoring, he evangelized for four years and was an assistant pastor for eight years.
-He was also a weekly radio speaker on The Pentecostal Hour for twenty-three years.
 He and his wife, Rita, were married in 1978 and have three daughters, Vangi, Kandi, and Mauri, and eight grandchildren: McKaLyne, Kanon, Jenna, Kade, Danika, Halli Rae, Annaleigh, and Darlynn Grace.
 During his ministry in the UPCI Mississippi District, Brother Cannon served as youth sectional director, district youth secretary, Sunday School sectional director, district Sunday School secretary, and district Sunday School director.
 He was also on the Finance Committee for fifteen years and was the editor of the Mississippi TORCH for ten years.
 He was elected GSSD director of the year three times and runner-up seven times.
-In addition to his ministry, he has been employed with the United Postal Service for thirty-five years.
-He worked as a clerk/carrier in Lula, Clarksdale, and Oxford, Mississippi, and as postmaster of Como, Mississippi.
-He has served as chaplain, vice-president, and president of the Mississippi National Association of Postmasters.
+In addition to his ministry, he was employed with the United States Postal Service for thirty-five years, and he served as chaplain, vice-president, and president of the Mississippi National Association of Postmasters.
 He attended Delta State University in Cleveland, Mississippi, and has completed fifty courses from the Harvard Business School.

 Linda has served Ladies Ministries for forty years in various capacities.
 She first served as district secretary and then president in the Oregon District and for eleven years as general secretary of Ladies Ministries International.
 Linda Gleason brings with her a wealth of experience in all the work of Ladies Ministries.
 She is a sought after speaker for ladies conferences nationwide and has ministered in several foreign countries as well.
 She is the director of HOPE, a Connection of Ladies Ministries and has been a feature writer for Reflections magazine.
 Linda Gleasonís husband, Gary Gleason, has served in numerous offices of the United Pentecostal Church.
 She is the blessed mother of four children and grandmother of three.
 Linda Gleason will continue to work for the good of Ladies Ministries as she takes on this new role.